jesusaiz/AppSecurity_angular-oauth-java-spring/README.md

 # AppSecurity
-This is a tiny app where implements Security roles and paths by a login to enter the application according to your role (admin, user) using credentials.
+This is a tiny app where implements Security roles and paths by a login to enter the application according to your role (admin, user) using token.

 The project was generated with the following tecnologies: